 In Piggott’s newest body of work, chickadees float freely in space with wings folded; an owl hovers above a branch in a field of green and blue that appears more like camouflage than tree leaves; watermelon slices lay carefully arranged on a log floor; and yellow daffodils cast a red shadow.
 Mike Piggott is an exceptional painter, he knows the history of art and he understands modernism.

-His painting “Black Floral” depicts a small table in an all but empty room and begs for a vase of flowers on the cloth covered table.
-Piggott teases the viewer with a Cezanne-like tabletop that lifts up to shift perspective.
+His painting “Black Floral” depicts a small table in an all but empty room and begs for a vase of flowers on the cloth-covered table.
+Piggott teases the viewer with a Cezanne-like tabletop that lifts to shift perspective.
 In the intimate painting “Carol’s Clock #2” sans the hands, Piggott has included two framed artworks from his past, not by his hand but by artists who have inspired him.